I ran today.

 Getting back on track

-Those NOs haunted me for a long time, their ghostly outlines are still trying to creep back into my conscious awareness, hoping I’ll notice them and pay them mind.
+Those NOs haunted me for a long time.
+Their ghostly outlines are still trying to creep back into my conscious awareness, hoping I’ll notice them and pay them mind.
 But I refuse to pay attention to them now.
-I’m actively working at extricating their claws from my thoughts, their niggling presence, their shadows of doubts and fears, their notion of a life with limitations, with cant’s, with NOs.
+I’m actively working at extricating their claws from my thoughts.
+Actively working to be rid of their niggling presence, their shadows of doubts and fears, their notion of a life filled with limitations and cant’s and NOs.

-I get into awkward positions all the time while I’m out taking pictures, I climb stairs regularly, I hike, which typically involves climbing hills, I can sit through a movie or dinner or in a car on a road trip, I can use the toilet (I never stopped doing that, for the record), I can squat down to play with my pup or as a matter of course to change up my position a bit throughout the day.
+I get into awkward positions all the time while I’m out taking pictures, I climb stairs regularly, I hike, which typically involves climbing hills.
+I can sit through a movie or dinner or in a car on a road trip.
+I can use the toilet (I never stopped doing that, for the record).
+I can squat down to play with my pup or take a better picture, like below.

 Hiking along the Fraser River